sg/picocalc_runCPM/README.md

 # picocalc-runCPM
 ![runcpm_picocalc](https://github.com/user-attachments/assets/2458fa54-2655-4d5b-84d9-264f62ececc6)

-This is a port of runCPM on the Picocalc using picocalc-text-framwork This is a RP2350W version.
+This is a port of runCPM on the Picocalc using picocalc-text-framwork<br>
+This is a RP2350W version.
 RP2350, RP2040 and RP2040W should work too

 # Credits